LispCookbook/cl-cookbook/hashes.md

 ##Getting a value from a Hash Table

 The function [`gethash`](http://www.lispworks.com/documentation/HyperSpec/Body/f_gethas.htm) takes two required arguments: a key and a hash table.
-It returns two values: the value corresponding to the key in the hash table (or NIL if not found), and a boolean indicating whether the key was found in the table.
-That second value is necessary since NIL is a valid value in a key-value pair, so getting NIL as first value from `gethash` does not necessarily mean that the key was not found in the table.
+It returns two values: the value corresponding to the key in the hash table (or `nil` if not found), and a boolean indicating whether the key was found in the table.
+That second value is necessary since `nil` is a valid value in a key-value pair, so getting `nil` as first value from `gethash` does not necessarily mean that the key was not found in the table.

 <a name="add"></a>